 How MFA Works

-All active online accounts are required to enroll in MFA.
+All active online accounts (students, faculty, and staff) are required to enroll in MFA.
 You will be asked to enroll in MFA via an email sent from Duo Security or when you first encounter an MFA-enabled application through a browser.
 You are strongly urged to enroll multiple devices.
 If you need assistance with any aspect of MFA, please contact IT Customer Care.

 - To log into a Fordham system, enter your AccessIT ID and password, as usual.